kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 }
 ```

 ### generate

-The `generate` block can be used to arbitrarily generate a file in the terragrunt working directory (where `terraform`
+The `generate` block can be used to arbitrarily generate a file in the terragrunt working directory (where `tofu`/`terraform`
 is called).
-This can be used to generate common terraform configurations that are shared across multiple terraform
+This can be used to generate common OpenTofu/Terraform configurations that are shared across multiple OpenTofu/Terraform
 modules.
 For example, you can use `generate` to generate the provider blocks in a consistent fashion by defining a
 `generate` block in the parent terragrunt config.